Liskeard and Looe Railway: Origins

 The agricultural land around Liskeard is of good quality, but tends to considerable acidity, and in the eighteenth and nineteenth century the best land was "improved" by spreading sea sand or lime on it, to neutralise the acidity.
 Large quantities of these commodities were required annually, and they were brought in from the coast by pack horse.
 In 1827 a canal – the Liskeard and Looe Union Canal – was constructed, between Sandplace on the East Looe River and Moorswater, in the valley west of Liskeard.
 The canal was moderately successful.

 From 1836, copper and tin ores were discovered in the Caradon area, and had to be brought to the sea for onward transport to market.
 Packhorse conveyance to Moorswater meant that the Canal could be used for part of the journey, but the difficulties of horse transport between the mines and Moorswater soon led to plans for the construction of a railway.
 The Liskeard and Caradon Railway was built to bring the ores, and also granite, down to Moorswater.
 At Moorswater the minerals were transferred to barges, which transported them down the canal to Looe, from where coastal shipping took them to market.

 This brought considerable prosperity to the canal, and traffic volume rose, soon reaching the point where the canal was operating at full capacity.
 Consideration was then given to building a railway along the valley.
-A meeting held on 30 September 1857 confirmed this proposal, and a Special General Meeting of the Canal Company shareholders met on 13 October 1857; they agreed that they should build a railway.
-Parliamentary authority to do so was given, in the Liskeard and Looe Railway Act, on 11 May 1858.
-The Act did not establish a company of that name: the powers to build the railway were conferred on the existing Canal Company. £13,000 of additional share capital was sanctioned, with £4,000 of borrowing powers.
+A meeting held on 30 September 1857 confirmed this proposal, and a special general meeting of the canal company shareholders met on 13 October 1857; they agreed that they should build a railway.
+Legal powers to do so were given, in the Liskeard and Looe Railway Act 1858 (21 & 22 Vict. c. xi), on 11 May 1858.
+The act did not establish a company of that name: the powers to build the railway were conferred on the existing Liskeard and Looe Union Canal Company. £13,000 of additional share capital was sanctioned, with £4,000 of borrowing powers.
 Locomotive haulage was authorised, but locomotives were not to pass the end of Looe Bridge to reach Buller Quay on the level.